autoshares/autoshares-documentation/rest-api/trading-api/account-funding/create-an-ach-relationship.md

 ## Overview

 After a trader has created a new [trading account](../trading-accounts/open-a-new-trading-account.md), they should proceed to deposit funds into it.
-ETNA Trader provides native functionality for managing deposits and withdrawals by means of ACH relationships.
-Essentially, a trader must establish an ACH relationship with their banking account and, once it's done, use it to deposit and withdraw funds to/from their banking account through ETNA Trader's web terminal and iOS apps.
+Autoshares Trader provides native functionality for managing deposits and withdrawals by means of ACH relationships.
+Essentially, a trader must establish an ACH relationship with their banking account and, once it's done, use it to deposit and withdraw funds to/from their banking account through Autoshares Trader's web terminal and iOS apps.

 There are five required parameters that must be provided in the request:

 1. **Et-App-Key** \(header\).
 This is the unique key of your app that identifies your app when communicating with our service.
 Contact your administrator to get this key.
 2. **Authorization** \(header\).
 This is the authorization token from the very first [token request](../authentication/).
 3. **API version** \(path\).
 Unless necessary, leave it at "1.0".
 4. **accountId** \(path\).
-This is the [internal identifier](../user-accounts/list-users-accounts/) of the trading account in ETNA Trader.
+This is the [internal identifier](../user-accounts/list-users-accounts/) of the trading account in Autoshares Trader.
 5. **model** \(body\).
 This is a JSON dictionary that contains detailed information about the new ACH relationship.

 ## Request Body